Online Guide for Newcomers to Prince Edward Island - Canada

 Health Clinics and Centres

-If you have a non-emergency health problem while you are on the waiting list for a family doctor, or even if you have a family doctor, but cannot arrange an immediate appointment with your doctor, you can go to a walk-in clinic for medical attention.
+If you have a non-emergency health problem while you are on the waiting list for a family clinician, or even if you have one, but cannot arrange an immediate appointment with your family clinic, you can go to a walk-in clinic for medical attention.
 [See Related Resources]

 The walk-in clinics operate on the first-come-first-serve basis, and there is no need to arrange an appointment.
 Registration usually starts about half an hour before the clinic opens.
 A clinic might close early if the maximum patient capacity has been reached.